Earthquakes on May 7, 2026

 5.0 km---✓ ReviewedUSGS →

-On May 7, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 104 km N of Yakutat, Alaska at 17:18 UTC.
-This was a shallow crustal earthquake, focused at 5.0 km depth.
+Seismographs logged a magnitude 2.3 earthquake 104 km N of Yakutat, Alaska with origin time 17:18 UTC on May 7, 2026.
+The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 60.486°, -139.618°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07